solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

     deployment of Vault and an ERC20 token.
 Once the contracts are deployed, they are added to the `Addresses` contract by calling `addAddress()`.
 -   `_build()`: Set the necessary actions for your proposal.
 In this example, ERC20 token is whitelisted on the Vault contract.
 The actions should be written in solidity code and in the order they should be executed.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
 -   `_run()`: Execute the proposal actions outlined in the `_build()` step.
 This function performs a call to `_simulateActions` from the inherited `GovernorBravoProposal` contract.
 Internally, `_simulateActions()` uses the calldata generated from the actions set up in the build step, and simulates the end-to-end workflow of a successful proposal submission, starting with a call to [propose](https://github.com/compound-finance/compound-governance/blob/5e581ef817464fdb71c4c7ef6bde4c552302d160/contracts/GovernorBravoDelegate.sol#L118).
 -   `_validate()`: This final step is crucial for validating the post-execution state.
 It ensures that the timelock is the new owner of Vault and token, the tokens were transferred to timelock and the token was whitelisted on the Vault contract

 Constructor parameters are passed to the `Proposal` contract.
-The `ADDRESSES_PATH` is the path to the `Addresses.json` file, and `DEV_MULTISIG` is the timelock that will be used to simulate the proposal actions.
+The `ADDRESSES_PATH` is the path to the `Addresses.json` file, and `PROTOCOL_TIMELOCK` is the timelock that will be used to simulate the proposal actions.

 With the first proposal contract prepared, it's time to proceed with execution.
 There are two options available: